.png)

 WITCH - THE BOOK OF REMEMBRANCE

-A creative weaving of literary and visual art scattered amongst the ashen names and unknown entries of the four thousand daughters and sons of Scotland persecuted for the crime of witchcraft during the burning times.
+A creative weaving of literary and visual art scattered amongst the ashen names and unknown entries of the four thousand daughters and sons of Scotland persecuted for the crime of witchcraft.

 DEDICATION

 This creative memorial is dedicated to the ancestors of Scotland who suffered for the crime of witchcraft.
-The inky act of remembrance is waiting to be brought to life in a limited edition print run, which will serve as the resting place for the names and unknown entries from the Scottish witch trial records.
-We believe they deserve more than existence as an entry in dry historical academia or trial records.
-That art, in all its forms, is an emotive memorial.
-Together, we can empower the voice of the witch through this not-for-profit publication.
+The inky act of remembrance has been brought to life in a limited edition print run, through our successful Kickstarter campaign.
+It serves as the resting place for the names and unknown entries from the Scottish witch trial records.

 VISUAL & LITERARY ART MEMORIAL BOOK

-With your support, there will be a maximum of 400 books printed into existence.
-There are no paperback editions planned, so it truly is a limited edition copy.
-It is nearly 350 pages long (without the Book Midwife names).
-It contains visual and literary art by Creative Coven 1563, plus images from the Unknown Witch submissions.
+The book is 359 pages long and contains visual and literary art by Creative Coven 1563, plus images from the Unknown Witch submissions.
 A project that successfully inspired over 625 portraits, to give a face to every witch without a name in the trial records.
-You can check out the project video on www.youtube.com/@rowanmorrisonstoryteller
+You can check out the project video on www.youtube.com/@rowanmorrisonstoryteller.

 BOOK CURATOR

-The body of work has been collated by Rowan Morrison, artist, author and storyteller, whose witch remembrance work is a creative response to the Witchcraft Act of 1563.
+It has been collated and designed by Rowan Morrison, artist, author and storyteller, whose remembrance work is a creative response to the Witchcraft Act of 1563.
 It is a fulfilment to a promise made long ago.
 Rowan has explored stories of the burning times for over 30 years and ritually keened at sites of persecution all over Scotland.
 She recently curated the exhibition, Voices & Visions of the WITCH at Dunfermline Carnegie, Library and Galleries.
-It received rave reviews and some of the work is included in the book.
+Some of the work is included in the book.

 CAULDRON OF CONTRIBUTORS